LTUC/amman-dotnet-401d2/curriculum/class-12/resources/ef-web-app.md

 - [ ] Create a class for one of our ERD entities (Students)
 - [ ] Include their properties from the ERD
 - [ ] Add A `DbSet` to the `DbContext` for this model

   ```csharp
   // there should be a students table with student records in it.
   public DbSet<Student> Students {get; set; }
   ```

 - [ ] Create a "Migration"
-  - Package Manager: `Add-Migration initial`
   - Terminal: `dotnet ef migrations add AddStudentsTable`
+  - Package Manager: `Add-Migration AddStudentsTable`
   - Lots of things just happened:
     - [ ] In the Migrations folder, we find a set of instructions for building a SQL Table
-      - Multiple tables would have multiple migrations
+      - Each model change requires a new migration
       - These are time stamped, so we can run them in series
       - This allows us to move from local to production with change
 - [ ] Apply that migration to the database
-   - Package Maganger: `Update-Database`
   - Terminal: `dotnet ef database update`
+  - Package Manger Console: `Update-Database`
- - [ ] Let's change our student table to make FirstName and LastName requird using an annotation
+- [ ] Let's change our student table to make FirstName and LastName required using an annotation
   - `[Required]`
   - This will require us to repeat the Migration and Update steps, since we changed it
   - Note the ordering of the migration files
   - Dig into the migration file and see the commands generated

 ### Add Table with some seed data

 - [ ] Add class for Technologies
 - [ ] Add the `DbSet` to the `DbContext` (every time)
 - [ ] Add an override to `OnModelCreating`

   ```csharp
   protected override void OnModelCreating(ModelBuilder modelBuilder)
   {